North Dakota State Bison football: Matt Entz era (2019–2023)

+2019 season

-On December 13, 2018 NDSU announced defensive coordinator Matt Entz would replace Chris Klieman as head coach.
-The Bison started the 2019 season with 57–10 victory over Butler in front of record breaking "home" crowd of 34,544 at Minneapolis' Target Field.
-2019 saw the first match game in-state rival North Dakota since 2015.
-The Bison were victorious over the Fighting Hawks 38–7 in front of the largest Fargodome crowd (18,923) since NDSU hosted Northern Iowa for Homecoming in 2015(18,954).
-On October 20, 2019 in was announced that ESPN would be bringing their College GameDay program to Brookings, South Dakota to cover the Dakota Marker featuring #3 South Dakota State and #1 North Dakota State.
+The Bison started the 2019 season with 57–10 victory over Butler in front of record-breaking "home" crowd of 34,544 at Minneapolis's Target Field.
+2019 saw the first game against in-state rival North Dakota since 2015.
+The Bison were victorious over the Fighting Hawks 38–7 in front of the largest Fargodome crowd (18,923) since NDSU hosted Northern Iowa for Homecoming in 2015 (18,954).

+On October 20, 2019, it was announced that ESPN would be bringing their College GameDay program to Brookings, South Dakota to cover the Dakota Marker featuring #3 South Dakota State and #1 North Dakota State.
 The Bison defeated SDSU 23–16.
-On January 11, 2020, NDSU won another FCS title after defeating James Madison University 28–20, and also became the first Division 1 team since 1894 Yale to finish 16–0.
+On January 11, 2020, NDSU won another FCS title after defeating James Madison University 28–20, and also became the first Division I team since 1894 Yale to finish 16–0, their second undefeated season in a row.

+2020 season

-On May 2, 2021 the NDSU Bison, under Entz, ended a 3 championship win streak by losing 24-20 to Sam Houston State University in the Quarter finals of the 2020 FCS Playoffs.
+On May 2, 2021, the NDSU Bison, under Entz, ended a three-championship win streak by losing 24–20 to Sam Houston State University in the quarterfinals of the 2020 FCS playoffs.
 This is the first time since 2010 that the NDSU Bison did not make the semifinals.

+On May 13, 2021, former Bison QB Trey Lance was drafted with the 3rd overall pick in the 2021 NFL draft by the San Francisco 49ers after leaving the team before the Spring season began.

+2021 season

-On October 2, 2021 the NDSU Bison played in-state rival North Dakota in Grand Forks for the first time since 2003, with NDSU ranked 5th and UND ranked 10th at the time respectively.
-The Bison won this matchup, 16-10.
-On November 6, 2021, the 22nd edition of the battle for the Dakota Marker ended with a SDSU victory, 27-19.
-NDSU was ranked 2nd at the time and SDSU ranked 9th, respectively.
-This marked the first time SDSU had won multiple games in a row in the Marker series since 2016-2017 when the Jacks won back to back marker games against the Bison.
+On October 2, 2021, the NDSU Bison played in-state rival North Dakota (UND) in Grand Forks for the first time since 2003, with NDSU and UND, respectively, ranked 5th and 10th at the time.
+The Bison won this matchup, 16–10.
+On November 6, 2021, the 22nd edition of the battle for the Dakota Marker ended with a SDSU victory, 27–19.
+NDSU was ranked 2nd at the time and SDSU ranked 9th.
+This marked the first time SDSU had won multiple games in a row in the Marker series since 2016–17 when the Jacks won back-to-back marker games against the Bison.

 On January 8, 2022, the Bison played the Montana State Bobcats for the FCS championship.
-They ended up winning, 38-10, as FB Hunter Luepke ran for 3 touchdowns in the first half.
+They ended up winning, 38–10, as FB Hunter Luepke ran for three touchdowns in the first half.

+2022 season

-On January 8, 2023, the Bison lost the 2023 NCAA Division I Football Championship Game to rival South Dakota State, 21-45.
-This was NDSU's first loss in a Division I championship game, and only their 3rd at any level.
+On January 8, 2023, the Bison lost the 2023 NCAA Division I Football Championship Game to rival South Dakota State, 21–45.
+This was NDSU's first loss in a Division I championship game, and only their third at any level.